Masaru2/pokejp/README.md

 * Fixed The "Presents" Under the Game Freak logo not appearing where its supposed to.
 * Restores the original flashing lights for the moves "Thunderbolt" and "Hyper Beam".
 * Original map border layout from the japanese version restored.
-* Translated Red and Green Pokédex entries.
+* Translated Red and Green Pokédex entries.(Ported from FRLG)
+* Various censored text restored, relocalized or ported directly from FRLG
-* The gym leader names in the trainer card restored.
+* The Gym Leader names in the Trainer Card restored.
+* The original monetary symbol (円) restored.
+* Battle layout restored to its japanese form.
+* Small Easter Eggs between versions.

 ## Screenshots